rameshpraja/loginSignup/README.md

 7. The home page should display login user detail and profile picture.
 All this detail should fetch through API call.

-##Steps for Running the Application
+## Steps for Running the Application
- Note : Before run the application, you must have to install node and npm in your system
+ Note: Before run the application, you must have to install node and npm in your system

 - This application frontend built in Angular4 and Backend we have used ExpressJS and MongoDB(NoSQL) database
 - download the project in your local system